ODI-documentation/materials/static/data/queries.md

 ### Big dimension

-How many cards have a big iconographic dimension?
+How many cards have a big miniature reproduction?

 ```
 select distinct ?typology (COUNT(DISTINCT ?cardDeck) AS ?n)